INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 - In Java, the heap contains objects's properties.

 ![[threads.png]]
+> In fact, a process is only an entity that provides an isolated virtual address space.
+The entities responsible for executing instructions are the threads inside it.

 The **scheduler** is an OS-managed entity **deciding on threads' execution order and alive time**.
 We will use the `java.lang.Thread` class to manage threads.